-Aladdin arrived on Broadway in 2014, 22 years after the release of the original film that starred Robin Williams as the Genie and Gilbert Gottfried as the parrot Iago.
-But seeing as there are no physical limits to animation (Genie juggling multiple heads or contorting into a singing turkey, e.g.), reworking the film into a stage musical required several creative changes.
-For example, some of the original Alan Menken-Howard Ashman songs that were cut from the movie were restored; Aladdin’s monkey pal, Abu, became the hero’s trio of street thief friends; and Iago morphed from avian to human—a transformation Freeman said he had no trouble adjusting to: “It was because Don Darryl is fantastic and a little bit of a genius,” he said.
+Aladdin arrived on Broadway in 2014, 22 years after the release of the film that starred Robin Williams as Genie and Gilbert Gottfried as the parrot Iago.
+Seeing as there are no physical limits to animation (Genie juggling heads or contorting into a singing turkey, e.g.), reworking the film into a stage musical required several creative changes.
+For example, some of the original Alan Menken-Howard Ashman songs that were cut from the movie were restored; Aladdin’s monkey pal, Abu, became the hero’s trio of street thief friends; and Iago morphed from avian to human—a transformation, according to Freeman, he had no trouble adjusting to: “It was because Don Darryl is fantastic and a little bit of a genius,” he said.
 “I think he has the hardest role in the show.”

 Still, Freeman recalls having some doubts about reprising the part, wondering what he could bring to the stage from an animated voice-over.

 That fear did not last long and he has no qualms about embracing evil eight times a week.
-He’s even signed on to play Jafar on Broadway for at least another year.
 As for keeping his malevolence fresh after all this time, Freeman says the key lies in reminding himself that many theatergoers may be experiencing Aladdin—in any incarnation—for the first time.
 And he owes them the full Jafar.

 “Maybe they’ve saved for a long time; maybe they really can’t afford to see the show but they’ve made it work,” he said.
 “I want them to have a good experience.”